Simplified Sparse Attention via Gist Tokens

 \subsection{Training}

-\toolName{} is trained using standard teacher forcing with the autoregressive language modeling objective.
+\toolName{} is trained with standard teacher forcing under the autoregressive language modeling objective, using the vanilla cross-entropy loss\footnote{Some related works instead use a KL-divergence loss against a teacher, which requires an additional forward pass with the full KV cache.
+This is expensive, and it caps the student's performance at the teacher's long-context ability, since the teacher's predictions serve as the upper bound.}.
 The training consists of two stages: continued pretraining, which is required, and selective finetuning, which is optional.
 Both stages share the same sequence structure: each training sequence is split into two contiguous regions---a \emph{compressed context} (the prefix) and a \emph{generation context} (the suffix).
 The loss is computed only over the suffix.
 Both stages are implemented through attention mask design, with no separate prefill or decoding phases.

 \paragraph{Stage 1: Continued Pretraining (Required).} In the continued pretraining stage, the model learns to compress context into gist tokens.
 The compressed context (the prefix) is augmented with interleaved gist tokens and processed under the standard gist causal mask $\mathbf{M}_{\text{gist}}$ described in \S\ref{sec:prelim}.
 The generation context tokens (the suffix) attend to the gist tokens produced by the compressed context, and to each other under the standard causal mask.
 The next token prediction loss over the generation context encourages the gist tokens to encode sufficient information for accurate next-token prediction.
 Since the entire forward pass is a single teacher-forced computation with a designed causal mask, training is fully parallelizable and requires no specialized kernels.